Kentucky: Elderly whites protest for slain Black woman

 Since then, the names of Taylor and George Floyd have been on the lips of demonstrators nationwide, and their deaths have become part of a national reckoning over racism and police actions.
 Floyd, a Black man, died after a white Minneapolis police officer put his knee on the handcuffed man’s neck for several minutes, even after he stopped moving and pleaded for air.

-Cameron, who took over the Taylor case in May, has declined to put a timetable on deciding whether to bring charges.
+Cameron has declined to put a timetable on deciding whether to bring charges.
 He has said he’s waiting for information on ballistics tests being conducted by the FBI.

-The attorney general took the lead on the investigation after a local prosecutor recused himself, just as public impatience for the officers to be prosecuted was intensifying.

 Protesters have gathered previously outside Cameron’s home and at Kentucky’s Capitol in Frankfort to demand justice for Taylor.